DeisData/deisdata.github.io/docs/source/python/python-fundamentals.rst

       last_name='Montoya'
       print(last_name)

-If we want to increase a value of a variable by a certain, we can use the ``+=`` operator.
+If we want to increase a value of a variable by a certain value, we can use the ``+=`` operator.
 Here, we add 2 to the current value of x.

 .. tab:: Python